jfclere/picow/README.md

 The reboot switch off everything so I have use a file to enter the deepsleep mode.

 Writing in the flash does not prevent deepsleep() to work so all good.

+# Note on ADC

+Remember the Vref is 3.3V so you need a divider to measure a LIPO battery.